cantsin/katakuri/README.md

 - logger: Logs all messages.
 - motd: Message of the day.
 - happiness: (in progress) Quantify happiness levels of subscribers over time.

+There is a mix task provided to start the bot.
+Simply run:

+> mix StartBot -t <slack_api_token>